michaelbarton/bioinformatics-zen/content/markup/software/preseting-software-on-a-poster.markdown

   created_at: 2011-06-27 00:00 GMT
 ---

-I recently presented a [genome scaffolding tool][scaf] at this year's American Society for Microbiology conference (ASM 2011).
-I find poster sessions difficult at times.
-It's hard to know if you're making the most of your time at large conference with so many posters to look at.
+I've spent my time recently working on [a tool to simplify genome scaffolding][post].
+I presented this tool at this year's American Society for Microbiology conference (ASM 2011).
+I find poster sessions at large conferences overwhelming.
+There are many posters and so you have to be selective and know which ones are likely to interest you before hand.
+I've gone to see I poster I thought I would be interested in beforehand only to find it wasn't what I expected.

+Posters sessions can also be daunting for the presenter too.
+In my case I found it difficult to produce a poster to present a piece of bioinformatics software.
-I also think designing a poster to present software is difficult too.
-Software is an abstract concept so I think it's hard to present this in a meaningful way.
-Contrast this to presenting research where there is often the benefit of a research storyline and figures to present.
-Here is the poster is used at ASM 2011 to present my scaffolding software.
+Software is an abstract concept so it's hard to present this as concrete narrative that the poster viewers can connect to.
+Contrast this with presenting research which has the benefit of a research storyline and, possibly, eye-catching figures.

+The poster I created for ASM was minimised the amount text on the page.
+I've already [written extensive documentation][scaf] on Scaffolder if the form of Ruby Doc, Unix man pages and a getting started guide.
+I believe that large amounts on text would be forgotten.
+I aimed this poster to serve as an a brief introduction to software and anyone interested in learning more can take the simple seven character URL ([http://next.gs][]) to the tool documentation.

 <%= image('/images/scaffolder-poster.png',600) %>

-The poster is light on details.
-The URL for the documentation is however prominently displayed as the second largest font size after the title.
-I think a text-heavy poster for software could be a little overwhelming to read.
-This was particulary in mind where the conference was predomiantly wet-laboratory reserach focused.

-The basic outline of the poster is, I hope, easy to follow.
-The left-hand side describes the problem result from manually joining and building a genome scaffold.
+The left-hand side of the poster describes the problem that manually joining a genome scaffold by hand is error prone and difficult to reproduce.
 The larger right-hand side illustrates the scaffolder file format and how it solves these problems.
-When people expressed an interest I was able to run through the main points of the poster and answer any questions they had.

-I have no graphical design experience.
-The poster design consists of the common shapes and text in Inkscape arranged in what I thought was most aesthetically pleasing.
-The only part that differs from this is the grunge background on the left-side which was just an image set as the background.
+When Attendees expressed an interest I ran through a two minute talk using the poster as a prop to illustrate the main points.
+I could then answer any additional questions.
+I think this worked well as I was able to have several conversations about problems people were having with their genome project.

+I poster was simple to produce and took about one week.
+I have no graphical design experience so instead I planned before-hand in as much detail as possible.
+I created the poster in Inkscape using the shape and text tools.
+When I couldn't reproduce what I envisaged in my design a Google search found plenty of Inkscape tutorials.
+An example was creating the grunge back ground for the left-hand side.

 [scaffolder]: http://next.gs
+[post]: /research/experiments-in-genome-scaffolding-and-peer-review/